Hire a DevOps Engineer

 English test

-To join our team, each developer goes through an English assessment.
+Each developer goes through an English assessment.
 We aim at candidates with a B2+ level to eliminate any possible language barrier.

 Proficiency test